Fons Trompenaars biography

 Fons Trompenaars is a Dutch consultant, management trainer, motivational speaker.
-He is also author of many books on the subject of culture and business (including Riding the waves of culture in 1998).
-He is famous for his co-development, together with Charles Hapden-Turner, on their culture management model, that distinguishes seven dimensions of culture.
+Fons Trompenaars is also author of many books on the subject of culture and business (including Riding the waves of culture in 1998).
+He is famous for his co-development, together with Charles Hampden-Turner, on their culture management model, that distinguishes seven dimensions of culture.

 Fons Trompenaars studied Economics at the Vrije Universiteit Amsterdam and later earned a Ph.D. from Wharton School, University of Pennsylvania, with a dissertation on differences in conceptions of organizational structure in various cultures.

-Since 1998 we operate as Trompenaars Hampden-Turner.
+Since 1998 he operated together with Charles Hampden-Turner the management consultancy firm Trompenaars Hampden-Turner.
 Fons Trompenaars has worked as a consultant for Shell, BP, ICI, Philips, Heineken, TRW, Mars, Motorola, General Motors, Nike, Cable and Wireless, CSM and Merrill Lynch.

 - “A useful way of thinking about where culture comes from is the following: culture is the way in which a group of people solves problems. … A problem that is regularly solved disappears from consciousness and becomes a basic assumption, an underlying premise.”